 max are minimum and maximum values for the corresponding parameter, or like

-expression which can be a simple arithmetic expression or just a fixed value.
+expression can be a simple arithmetic expression.
 A relation to the same parameter of another peak can be expressed by using their label (see screenshot below).

 Exporting the data or the plot is not yet supported.